 Adobe Illustrator for beginners Part 2

-Today we are going to check on the elements on the Menu Bar.
+Today we are going to check on the elements on the Menu Bar of the Adobe Illustrator.
 These are being found on the upper part of the illustrator App.
 They gives access to most of the program’s tools and settings.

 Each of them has specific function and how is being used and collaboratively works together to bring out the desired design at the end of the design.